rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

   dumping your database files).
 You should use frequent backups and long retention.

-### Back up cloud block storage
+### Back up with Cloud Block Storage

 Using block storage is a great way to increase the amount of storage space that your application can use.
 You can include block storage in a cloud backup, and also save the volumes as image snapshots.
 If you’re using Cloud Block Storage, it's important to verify the following things:

-- Verify and configure backup of any Cloud Block Storage volumes.
+- Verify and configure the backup of any Cloud Block Storage volumes.
 - Verify that your attached Cloud Block Storage volumes reconnect after reboot.

 ### Monitoring